+- Use objective, formal writing

+- Complete sentences with sound grammar and correct spelling

+- Avoid contractions

+- Consistent tense

+- Professional font with professional margins

+- Consistent use of headings to guide reader

-- Use objective, formal writing - Complete sentences with sound grammar and correct spelling - Professional font with professional margins and headings - Use a standard form and format where possible
+- Use a standard form and format where possible

 Have another person consider/proofread the investigation report before it is finalized.
 (In most cases/preferably, not someone who is otherwise involved.)